 1990-1991 l m t

-Although association football had been played in Carlisle since the 1880s, it was not until 1903 that the modern club came into being as Shaddongate AFC.
 In 1904 Shaddongate were stripped of the Cumberland Senior League Title following a dispute over postponed matches.
 At a heated annual general meeting it was eventually agreed to make a fresh start.
-The club's name was changed to Carlisle United in an effort to attract wider support.
+The club's name was changed to attract wider support.
 An application to join the Northern Alliance was rejected but the club's officials were determined to look beyond the confines of Cumberland for the future.

 In 1905, Carlisle joined the Lancashire Combination but only after agreeing to pay all visiting teams’ expenses for two years, it having been pointed out that Carlisle was not in Lancashire.
 The club played at various grounds until they moved into Brunton Park in September 1909.
 At this time plans were laid to reorganise the Lancashire Combination on a regional basis: the committee thought this was not in the club’s interests and Carlisle joined the North Eastern League instead.
 The unfamiliar opponents did not inspire supporters: attendances declined and at one stage the players agreed to go without their wages to keep the club afloat but in May 1911, facing mounting debts and a deficit of £285 incurred over the previous season, the directors wound up the club.
 By August the club had been reconstituted on a membership basis rather than as a limited company and rejoined the North Eastern League.

 The club’s fortunes improved after the Great War.
 A new limited company was formed and in 1922, United won the North Eastern League championship.
 In 1928, after a good FA Cup run and runners-up position in the League, Carlisle were elected to the Football League at the expense of Durham City.
 Apart from a poor season in 1934-35, which ended with re-election, Carlisle were a solid mid-table side.

 The first evidence we have of Carlisle wearing a crest comes from the 1947-50 seasons, when the town's coat of arms was worn on a dark patch.
-In 1950-51, the crest was sewn onto a white patch.
+In 1950-51, this device was sewn onto a white patch.

-Wearing a smart new strip featuring a white panel trimmed with red, Carlisle played in the First Division in 1974-7, briefly topping the League in August but they struggled for the rest of the season and were relegated in 1975.
+Wearing a smart new strip featuring a white panel trimmed with red, Carlisle played in the First Division in 1974-7, briefly topping the League in August.
+They struggled for the rest of the season and were relegated.
 Two years later they were back in the Third Division but enjoyed something of a revival under Bob Stokoe, who took them back into the Second Division in 1982 and within a whisker of promotion back to the top in 1984.
 Decline followed and in 1987, Carlisle were in the Fourth Division, struggling to avoid relegation to the Conference.

 In 1992, United finished bottom and would have gone out of the League had Aldershot not resigned.
 Three years later, they they were champions of Nationwide Division Three (the old Fourth Division) and seemed to be on the rise once more.
 For the new season (1995-96) they adopted a new crest, based on the town's coat of arms, to replace the runnning fox.